ogosselet/xctools/docs/airspace.rst

     </Gbv>

-The <Avx> point of type <codeType>FNT is matching quite precisely the geographical border.
-(as it can be confirme using google earth)
+The <Avx> point <codeType>FNT is matching quite precisely the geographical border (as it can be confirmed using google earth).
 This point is not in the <Gbv> points of the border definition present in the AIXM source file.
 It is quite easy to isolate the 2 "surrounding" <Gbv> points in the AIXM source file to define where the usefull part of the border relevant for our Airspace is starting.